VouDoo/qanalyser/README.md

 ## Questions

-If you have any further questions, please do not hesitate to contact the author.
+If you have any further questions, please do not hesitate to contact us on Github.